Color Theory (album)

-Color Theory (stylized in all lowercase) is the second studio album by American indie rock singer-songwriter Soccer Mommy, released on February 28, 2020, by Loma Vista Recordings.
+Color Theory (stylized in all lowercase) is the second studio album by American indie rock singer-songwriter Sophie Allison, known under the moniker Soccer Mommy.
+It was released on February 28, 2020, through Loma Vista Recordings.

 At the 64th Annual Grammy Awards, the album received a nomination for the Grammy Award for Best Boxed or Special Limited Edition Package, losing out to the 50th Anniversary Edition of George Harrison's All Things Must Pass.

-Composition and lyrics
+Music and lyrics

 Described by AllMusic as "grunge-lite," and by NME as "an account of personal pain set to warm lo-fi pop," Sophie Allison herself has described the sound on Color Theory as "the music of my childhood distressed."
 The album is described as simultaneously "bigger and brighter" and "grimmer".
 According to Pitchfork, "The songs on Color Theory sometimes feels like a series of 8-point-font text messages projected onto highway billboards."

 The album is divided into three parts, each named after a color.
 Allison has said the albums distinct sections "represent the problems that I’ve developed as I’ve grown up, and how they’ve changed me".
 The album's lyrics explore themes such as homesickness, disease, fear of loss and despair.
+Other themes include body dysmorphic disorder, anxiety and depression, according to ABC Australia.

+Allison said: "I want the record to feel like a relic from the past that’s been damaged and degraded with age.
+Because it kind of represents the problems that I’ve developed as I’ve grown up, and how they’ve changed me."

+Allison said the ninth song "Stain" is about "feeling like you’ve had something taken from you that you didn’t give, and then being angry at the fact that someone was able to manipulate you into feeling guilty.
+Just replaying that interaction in your mind and being like, 'Why didn’t I control the situation better?'"

 Allison's vocal performance on the album is characterized by her "plain uninflected voice".
 Her vocals have been described as "melodic, but not in the least showy."
 The rhythmic style on Color Theory is largely built around "chugging" power chords on the guitar played with downstrokes.
 Additionally, Allison used floppy disk samples, drum machines, and sound effects on the album, and employed unorthodox instruments such as the Mellotron and Wurlitzer.